libnetdude Concepts This chapter introduces the main concepts of libnetdude and uses small

 the packet into the pool of unused packets of similar storage

 capacity.
-This is all hidden in libnetdude
+This is all hidden in libnetdude, so you do not need to

 take care of this yourself.